xd009642/xd009642.github.io/_posts/2024-08-23-snapshot-testing-neural-networks.markdown

 a bit of an interesting behaviour which isn't always immediately obvious to people looking at the VAD debugging.

-_In future we want an API for the neural network logits so we can record them to see how they move above and below the positive and negative thresholds._
+_In future we want an API for the neural network outputs so we can record them to see how they move above and below the positive and negative thresholds._

 The actual snapshot testing code is pretty simple: